How Leadership & Ministry Work

 Our's is a dynamic faith, more than a fixed religion or a fluid spirituality.
 Likewise our approach to leadership is flexible and practical more than structural and idealogical.
 A group of 12 people needs less leadership than a congregation of 500.

-• As a "Charismatic" Church we look to corporately involve as many as possible in understanding how the Holy Spirit is guiding us to recognise who carries certain responsibilities and give them the required authority to best do what they are best equipped to do.
+• As a "Charismatic" Church we look to corporately involve as many as possible in understanding how the Holy Spirit is guiding us to recognise exactly who carries certain responsibilities and give them the required authority to best do what they are best equipped to do.

 The Sections below are intended to both convey or style of leadership an explain how it works at the present time.

-Structured or Ministry focused leadership
+Structured and/or Ministry focused leadership?

 Scripture uses a set of words that imply some form of recognised status and position in setting the ministry and direction of a church.
 These are, "Leader", "Overseer", "Elder/Senior" and "Minister/Servant".